SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-05-android-4-new-features-for-application-developmentpacktpub-book-review.markdown

 # ![src=]()

-Here’s a brief run through what all the chapters are and what to expect from them.&nbsp;&nbsp; The book is laid out like a cookbook of sorts focusing on each of the new areas covered with firm examples of each.
+Here’s a brief run through what all the chapters are and what to expect from them.
+The book is laid out like a cookbook of sorts focusing on each of the new areas covered with firm examples of each.

 ### **Chapter 1 “Action Bar for All”**

-Introduces the action bar and shows you how to use and configure it.&nbsp; Think menu bar.
+Introduces the action bar and shows you how to use and configure it.
+Think menu bar.

 ### Chapter 2 “A New Layout – GridLayout”